Skip to main content

 Biography

-Sarah Birch joined the Department of Political Economy in 2016 as Professor of Political Science, as well as Director of Research.
-She studies comparative politics and public ethics.
-Sarah previously held Chairs at the University of Essex and University of Glasgow.
-She is a fellow of the British Academy and the Royal Society of Edinburgh, and an Associate Fellow of the Institute of Public Policy Research.
+Sarah Birch joined the Department of Political Economy in 2016 as Professor of Political Science, having previously held chairs at the University of Essex and University of Glasgow.
+She is a fellow of the British Academy (2013), the Royal Society of Edinburgh (2016), and the Academy of Social Sciences (2018).

 Research